-The Group's use of wholesale funding was €20.4 billion as at 30 June 2021 (inclusive of its TLTRO participation which benefits net interest income) representing less than 18 per cent of its funding base.
+The Group's use of wholesale funding was €21.3 billion as at 30 June 2022 (inclusive of its Targeted Longer-Term Refinancing Operations (TLTRO) participation which benefits net interest income) representing 19 per cent. of its funding base.
 Notwithstanding the relatively low quantum of wholesale funding required by the Group, if wholesale markets remained closed for an extended or prolonged period, or if there was a significant reduction in investor demand for the Group's wholesale funding issuance, or a significant increase on the acquisition cost of wholesale funding, this may have an adverse impact on the liquidity and profit and loss position of the Group and may result in reliance by the Group on funding from Monetary Authorities.
-See the risk factors entitled "The Covid-19 pandemic continues to impact the global, Irish and UK economies" and "The Covid-19 pandemic continues to impact the Group" above.
+See the risk factor entitled "The Covid-19 pandemic and the fallout from the war in Ukraine are impacting the global, Irish and UK economies" above.

-In the Eurozone, the ECB and the national central banks have adopted monetary easing policies and, consequently, made available unconventional monetary policy tools such as Targeted Longer-Term Refinancing Operations, and asset purchase programmes.
+In the Eurozone, the ECB and the national central banks have adopted monetary easing policies and, consequently, made available unconventional monetary policy tools such as Targeted Longer-Term Refinancing Operations, and asset purchase programmes during 2020 and 2021 to combat the negative economic impacts of the Covid 19 pandemic.
 Further, they introduced a tiered interest rate system to mitigate the negative impact of low yields on the financial sector.
 Financial institutions in the Eurozone, including the Group, utilise these programmes and, given the interdependence between financial institutions in the Eurozone, the cessation of these programmes and of any other accommodative monetary policies could have a material adverse effect on the financial condition of these financial institutions, including the Group, and any deterioration, or perceived deterioration, in these financial institutions could also result in an adverse effect on the Group in terms of its perception, business, financial condition, results of operations and/or prospects.
 There can be no assurance that the ECB or the national central banks will continue to adopt accommodative monetary policies or that the employment of these policies will be sufficient to address the fiscal risks which remain.